TumCucTom/poly-hop/README.md

 # 🎮 Poly-Hop — IRL?
 Platformer & Polygon NFT Minter

 A retro 8-bit platformer you play **with your body**.
 Lean left/right, jump, crouch — MediaPipe Pose turns you into the controller.
-When you’ve perfected your look, mint the avatar as an on-chain NFT on Polygon (Amoy test-net for now).
+When you've perfected your look, mint the avatar as an on-chain NFT on Polygon (Amoy test-net for now).

 ---